Breadcrumbs

 Press “Scan” to start data acquisition of your samples.

 There are buttons to select different visualization of your test set.
-Press the Saturation button to view the signal intensity of your image.
+Press the Intensity button to view the signal intensity of your image.
 White areas indicate over saturated pictures.

 References